 The Imagination Festival will be held on Sunday the 29th of June, 2020.

 The Imagination Festival is held at the Draney Theatre at Marist College in Ashgrove.
 Entry to the theatre Theatre is via the little bridge off Glenlyon Drive.

 What time will my child be performing?

 The Imagination Festival is divided into four 90 minute sessions, based on school groups.
 Red Hill classes are split across four sessions.
 Please refer to the sessions listed in the parent portal to find out which session your child’s class is in.
-We suggest you arrive 15 minutes early to sign in, and stay until the end of the session, though you are welcome to leave once your child has received their award.
+We suggest you arrive 15 minutes early to sign in, and stay until the end of the session as we will have games and feedback towards the end of the session.

 How do I sign my child up to take part?